Status: in progress

 • Examine differences in exposure related to mine type and location

 In 2011, there were 38 mines operating in Ontario with over 18,000 people employed in mining operations.
-Development in Northern Ontario’s “Ring of Fire” will result in significant mining activities for many years to come.
 Workers in the mining industry may be exposed to carcinogens, including radon, crystalline silica, diesel engine exhaust, arsenic, nickel, and chromium.
 Many of these exposures can also negatively impact the respiratory health of workers.
-Despite this, there is currently no centralized or accessible database of exposure measurements from mines in Ontario, and therefore no easy way to track exposures across the mining sector.
+Despite this, there was previously no centralized or accessible database of exposure measurements from mines in Ontario, and therefore no easy way to track exposures across the mining sector.
 Records of exposure measurements are often stored in paper form, and may be subject to damage or loss.
 Digitalizing these records in an electronic database provides long-term data security and allows for the identification of exposure trends over time and across Ontario.

 Data from the Ministry of Labour, research organizations, health and safety associations, and mining companies has been identified across Ontario.
 The OCRC enters into a legally binding data sharing agreement with each organization that agrees to submit their data for entry into the database.
-Hard copies of the exposure data are transported to the OCRC office for thorough review, entry in the database and subsequent analysis.
+Hard copies of the exposure data are transported to the OCRC office for thorough review, entry into the database, and subsequent analysis.

-The database will increase our understanding of exposures in the mining industry and help target prevention efforts where they will have the greatest impact on workers’ health.
-Examining exposures over a mine’s lifecycle may increase our understanding of the key points in time at which to intervene to reduce exposures.
-Additional future applications of the database include targeting high risk worker groups for screening, designing interventions to minimize exposures that will have the biggest impact on workers’ health, and improving research methods for assessing exposures as part of ongoing cohort studies of mining-related disease.
+Analyses using the database will increase our understanding of exposures in the mining industry and help target prevention efforts where they will have the greatest impact on workers’ health.
+Additional future applications of the database include designing interventions to minimize exposures that will have the biggest impact on workers’ health and improving research methods for assessing exposures as part of ongoing cohort studies of mining-related disease.

 In the first years of this project, OCRC worked closely with the Ontario Ministry of Labour and other organizations, including Workplace Safety North (WSN) and Laurentian University, to locate exposure data.
-Currently, entry of this data is nearing completion and analyses of the database are underway.
-Further data sources are being investigated.
+The entry of this data is now complete and analyses of the database are underway.

-- Funding for analysis of the database has also been awarded by the Ontario Ministry of Labour:
+- Funding for analysis of the database was also awarded by the Ontario Ministry of Labour:

 Demers PA, Arrandale VH, Lightfoot NE.
 Occupational Exposure Surveillance in the Ontario Mining Industry.
 2015-2017.